 Asbestos Exposure in Kentucky

 Over fifteen years, more than 500 Kentucky residents have passed away from mesothelioma (a form of cancer affecting the lining of the lung, abdominal, or heart cavity.
-The leading cause of mesothelioma is exposure to asbestos.
+The leading cause of mesothelioma is exposure to asbestos which often occurs on a jobsite, in the military, or through inhaling it in a building.
 Exposure happens from inhalation or ingestion of airborne asbestos fibers.

 Exposure in Kentucky can happen at work, in homes and schools, or from visiting locations containing contaminated waste.
 Most homes built before 1980 contain the carcinogenic material.
 Commonly, it can be found in pipe insulation, ceiling and floor tile, shingles, and cement products.
 Kentucky cities most affected by asbestos contamination include: